 Record players work by dragging a stylus (commonly called a needle) through a groove in the record.
 Tiny vibrations in the groove are turned into an electrical signal by the stylus.
 This powers the music you hear through the speakers.
 The stylus has to be very sensitive to pick up these tiny vibrations - the best turntables are very good at stopping external vibrations from reaching the stylus or they'll ruin the signal.
 By putting built-in speakers in record players, manufacturers are introducing lots of unwanted vibrations.

 This also means that built-in speakers can never be very loud.
 If they vibrated too much, they'd run the risk of causing the stylus to jump right out of the groove.
 Not only are built-in speakers generally bad for sound quality, you generally can't even turn them up to a volume you'd want to listen at anyway.

 How does Which? test record players and turntables?

-Our record players and turntables tests go further than those carried out by other organisations and, because Which? is independent and doesn't accept advertising or freebies, you can trust our reviews to give you the full, honest and impartial truth about a product.
+Our go further than those carried out by other organisations and, because Which? is independent and doesn't accept advertising or freebies, you can trust our reviews to give you the full, honest and impartial truth about a product.